tcoulvert/HHtobbyy/README.md

 If you choose to use the extra `--remake_test` flag (see below), the `--output_dirpath` flag should change from the general directory, to the specific timestamp directory associated with the test dataset you want to change.
 The names of the training dataset directories are timestamps of when the `reasolved_BDT.py` file was run -- this means you do not know what is in the datasets by looking at them. **You must keep track of what eras, samples, and variables were used in the creation of a given dataset** I have done this using comments in the `run_training.py` file under the `training` directory, but you are free to keep track as you wish, just remember this information is not saved.

 There are 4 extra flags:
 1. `--debug` prints out debug statements
 2. `--dryrun` runs the code without actually saving out the training files (this can be helpful for debugging)
 3. `--plots` makes plots of the BDT input variables before and after variable standardization (useful to understand what is going into the training)
 4. `--remake_test` is a special flag for changing the test data stored in the output.
 This flag should *not* be used when you are creating an initial dataset for training.
 Rather, the `--remake_test` flag is to be used when you have already made a dataset for training and you want to change the samples in the test datasets (e.g. you have a new process you want to evlaute on, or there's a new EFT process to be evaluated, etc).
 This flag allows you to change the test files *without changing the training files* and using the proper variable standardization for that training.
 If you use this flag, the `--output_dirpath` needs to change from the directory that stores all the various training files to the directory of the specific training files for the training you want to use.
 See below for a visual example

 ## Training
 Once you have run the `preprocess.py` and `resolved_BDT.py` scripts you are ready to train a model!
 Lucikly, because we setup the preprocessing and variable standardization in a backwards-compatible way (and split up each training dataset into its own directory), the training itself is extremely simple.
-You only need to run the `run_training.py` file with the `LPC_FILEPREFIX` variable changed to the location of your `--output_dirpath` from the `resolved_BDT.py` script, and the `PARQUET_TIME` variable set to the specific training dataset you would like to use.
+You only need to run the `run_training.py` file (located under the `training` directory) with the `LPC_FILEPREFIX` variable changed to the location of your `--output_dirpath` from the `resolved_BDT.py` script, and the `PARQUET_TIME` variable set to the specific training dataset you would like to use.
 The `VERSION` and `VARS` variables are there only to help dilineate and organize the many versions of models you will train while optimizing your BDT.

 To run the training, use the `run_training.py` script as follows:

->`python run_training.py`
+`python run_training.py`

 By default the training files will be dumped under `HHtobbyy/MultiClassBDT_model_outputs/{VERSION}/{VARS}/{timestamp_of_training}`.